hamish-milne/OHDL/Spec.md

 ```

 ## Input and output
 All fields, arguments etc. are normally inputted values, unless a register is synthesised (in which case the register is used directly).
-Prefixing the definitions with ‘out’ will define output nets as necessary, but these are generally only useful for certain splicing operations; use properties for anything complex.
-One can use an explicit ‘in’ for nets as well.
+Prefixing the definitions with `out` will define output nets as necessary, which can be assigned an expression.
+One can use an explicit `in` for nets as well.

 ## Bidirectional nets
 Direct access to bidirectional ports is generally a bad idea, as it is easily possible to create power-ground shorts.
-To accommodate external bidirectional ports, OHDL provides the `OHDL.IOPort` module which allows safe reading and writing to a single port using tristate drivers.
+To accommodate external bidirectional ports, OHDL provides the `Sys.IoPort` module which allows safe reading and writing to a single port using tristate drivers.

 However, to give the programmer absolute control, raw bidirectional nets can be defined with the `unsafe` keyword.
 These nets are can have either a single bit driver, or any number of tri drivers.

-Note: Having more than one bit driver will definitely cause a power-ground short, so it is explicitly forbidden.
+Having more than one bit driver will definitely cause a power-ground short, so it is explicitly forbidden.

 ## Register pointers
 By prefixing a definition with `&reg`, one defines a ‘register pointer’, which is compiled as read and write buses and a clock input.
 This configuration allows data to be both read from and written to an external register.
-They can also be converted to normal nets which point to the ‘read’ bus.
+They can also be converted to normal nets which point to the `Read` property.

 Note that to set the value of the register pointed to by the pointer, we use the standard dereference operator, `*`.